JungHeeKim29/DiffHDRsyn/README.md

 If you find our [paper](https://arxiv.org/abs/2006.15833) or code useful, please cite our papers.

 ### Requirements
-Whole VDS dataset will be available soon
+VDS dataset will be available soon
 Example dataset can be downloaded from [here](https://drive.google.com/drive/folders/163wy8VVxWJze4l5cPIXEM4fko_Q3x6y8?usp=sharing)
 Pretrained weights can be downloaded from [here](https://drive.google.com/drive/folders/1inzZWbBTlOJTuqJODHvOhNSg-o60LyWs?usp=sharing)